elonen/ldap_authz_proxy/README.md

 ## Cache

 The server uses a simple in-memory cache to avoid performing the same LDAP queries over and over again.
-Cache size is limited to `cache_size` entries, and entries are removed in LRU order.
-Cache time is `cache_time` seconds.
+Cache is limited to `cache_size` entries, and entries are removed in LRU order.
+Entries last for `cache_time` seconds.

 One cache entry is created for each unique username, so ldap_cache_size should be large enough to accommodate all users that might be accessing the server simultaneously.
-A cache entry takes probably about 1kB of RAM, unless you requested all LDAP attributes.

 Technically, each config section gets its own cache, so you can have different cache sizes and retention times for different sections.
 If a section uses sub-queries, the cache is shared